2013 Michigan State Spartans football team: Nebraska

-After a bye week, the Spartans played against the Cornhuskers of the University of Nebraska.
+After a bye week, the Spartans played against the Cornhuskers of the University of Nebraska–Lincoln.
 In a key Legends division matchup between Michigan State and Nebraska, in which a victory for either team would put them in the drivers seat for the division title, the Spartans would come out victorious 41–28, getting revenge for last years loss to the Cornhuskers in East Lansing.

 On the opening drive, Nebraska running back Terrell Newby fumbled a pitch on an option play which was recovered by Michigan State.
 After Connor Cook overthrew a wide open Bennie Fowler in the back of the end zone, the Spartans had to settle for a field goal, giving them a 3–0 lead.
 On the ensuing Nebraska possession, QB Tommy Armstrong was intercepted by Kurtis Drummond.
 The Nebraska defense stood tall however, and forced a Michigan State punt.
 On the return, Nebraska punt returner Jordan Westerkamp muffed the catch and regained possession, but a tackle made by Kurtis Drummond jarred the ball loose and the Spartans recovered the fumble at the Nebraska 8 yard line.
 Michigan State was quick to capitalize, taking only 46 seconds to score on a R.J.
 Shelton 5 yard rushing touchdown, putting them up 10–0.
 Nebraska would respond with a 32-yard touchdown pass from Tommy Armstrong to Sam Burtch, the first touchdown the Spartan defense had allowed in 3 games.
 As the 1st quarter came to an end, Michigan State was holding on to a 10–7 lead.

 Capping off a lengthy drive that began in the 1st quarter, Michigan State added another field goal to its score, going up 13–7.
 The remainder of the 2nd quarter was a battle of field position, as neither offenses could find their way into the red zone.
 However, with 2:32 remaining in the first half, Shilique Calhoun forced Tommy Armstrong to fumble the football deep in Nebraska territory, which was recovered by Michigan State.
 The Spartan offense, in what would be a recurring theme of the game, capitalized off of another Nebraska turnover, as Jeremy Langford carried several defenders into the end zone with him for a 6-yard rushing touchdown, putting Michigan State up 20–7 going into halftime.